 - Cary Heritage Museum

 - Page Smokehouse and Anne B. Kratzer Educational Garden

 Subjects offered through the Page-Walker Arts & History Center include language arts, music, wellness, history, photography, and more.
 Summer camp offerings include clowning, history, traditional games, video games, Bluegrass music, and documentary film making.
-For descriptions of our current course and camp offerings, visit the Program Guides.
 If you are interested in offering a course, camp, or other program at the Page-Walker, please complete a program proposal.
 Visit myCary to search for upcoming programs.

 The Page-Walker presents art exhibitions in the first and second floor galleries.
 The public is invited to view the works of talented regional artists on display during regular public hours, however it is recommended that you call ahead as these are multi-purpose spaces and may be in use for other activities.

 The Page-Walker participates in Cary Art Loop on the final Friday of each month, 6-8 pm.
 Refreshments are provided and the receptions offer a chance to meet the artists and join others in the exciting unveiling of new works.

 The Town of Cary offers solo and group art exhibition opportunities at Page Walker Arts & History Center and other facilities around town.
 Artists working in any medium are invited to submit an application anytime.
 Visit Art Galleries for more information and an application.
 Art Exhibitions are not available while the Page-Walker Arts & History Center is closed.